KyleKao-a/Kyle-s-BSE-Portfolio/index.md

 # Posture Corrector
 Tired of your parents nagging you to fix your posture?
 Now you can have a machine to do that for you!
 The goal of the posture corrector is to help the user develop better posture naturally instead of a traditional back brace.
-This is through a flex sensor which is able to detect slouching, which sends a message from the arduino to your phone notifying you to fix your posture.
+This is through a tilt sensor which is able to detect slouching, which sends a message from the arduino to your phone notifying you to fix your posture.

 <!---
 You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions: